phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 We can’t promise consistent connection in any given area, but we aim to provide at least 25 mbps download speed in public and private spaces.
 Many areas of our network currently receive higher download speeds.

 ## How secure is the network?
 Who can access our information?
-Can anyone log in to our wifi?

 We don’t track user activity.
 We support net neutrality principles and believe that the Internet should be provided free of throttling, zero-rating, and the tracking and monetization of user behavior.